 e.
 Unacceptable Performance Column - Licensee performance is unacceptable and continued plant operation is not permitted within this column.
-In general, it is expected that entry into the Multiple/Repetitive Degraded Cornerstone column of the Action Matrix and completion of supplemental IP 95003 will precede consideration of whether a plant is in the Unacceptable Performance Column.
-If the agency determines that a licensees performance is unacceptable then a shutdown order will
+In general, it is expected that entry into the Multiple/Repetitive Degraded Cornerstone column of the Action Matrix and completion of supplemental inspection IP 95003 will precede consideration of whether a plant is in the Unacceptable Performance Column.
+If the agency determines that a licensee’s performance is unacceptable, then a shutdown order will

 be issued in accordance with the NRC Enforcement Manual.
-Additional information on the determination of unacceptable performance can be found in Section 6 of this .
+The licensee is expected to conduct a third-party safety culture assessment.
+Additional information on the determination of unacceptable performance can be found in Section 6 of this Attachment.

-IMC 0350 - criteria .
+IMC 0350 - Licensee performance satisfies the IMC 0350 entrance criteria and NRC management has decided to remove the plant from the normal ROP and establish a separate oversight panel.
 Subsequent management review of licensee performance has determined that entrance into the Unacceptable Performance Column is not warranted at this time.
 Additionally, NRC management will review licensee performance on a quarterly basis to determine if entrance into the Unacceptable Performance Column is warranted.
 The licensee is expected to place the identified deficiencies into their performance improvement plan and perform an evaluation of the root and contributing causes for both the individual and collective causes.
 As discussed in IMC 0350, the regional offices will conduct baseline and supplemental inspections as appropriate, as well as special inspections per the restart checklist.
-Performance indicator data should continue to be gathered in accordance with IMC 0608, Performance Indicator Program, to the extent that it is applicable to shutdown conditions.
+Performance indicator data should continue to be gathered in accordance with IMC 0608, “Performance Indicator Program,” to the extent that it is applicable to shutdown conditions.
 Plants under the IMC 0350 process are considered to be outside of the normal assessment process and under the auspices of IMC 0350.
-However, this column has been added to the Action Matrix for illustrative purposes to demonstrate comparable agency response and .
-Plants under the IMC 0350 process should be discussed at the end-of-cycle review to integrate inspection planning efforts across the regional office and to keep internal stakeholders abreast ongoing inspection and oversight activities. nnual assessment letters are generally not issued for these plants.
+However, this column has been added to the Action Matrix for illustrative purposes to demonstrate comparable agency response and communications.
+Plants under the IMC 0350 process should be discussed at the end-of-cycle review to integrate inspection planning efforts across the regional office and to keep internal stakeholders abreast of ongoing inspection and oversight activities.
+Annual assessment letters are generally not issued for these plants because a separate communication plan is developed as part of the IMC 0350 oversight process that may involve more frequent communication.
 Annual public meetings will not be conducted for these plants as the regional office conducts periodic public meetings to discuss licensee performance.

+03.03 Double Counting PIs and Findings